Blog

 Healthy Habits for Kids and Parents

-It can’t be denied that children today are faced with an increasing number of potential health risks.
-According to a study conducted by the C.S.
-Mott Children’s Hospital at the University of Michigan, the top 10 health concerns for children in 2017 included unhealthy eating, sleep deprivation, and lack of exercise–problems that could in fact be avoided by paying more attention to the daily habits of your little ones and teaching good nutrition for kids.
-To prevent such troubles from knocking on your door, it becomes crucial for parents to develop good habits together with their children.
-Exposing your child to healthy lifestyle choices at a young age can help them avoid some of these potential health concerns.
+Today, children face increasing health risks.
+A 2017 C.S.
+Mott Children’s Hospital study at the University of Michigan identified the top 10 health concerns for children, including unhealthy eating, sleep deprivation, and lack of exercise—problems that could be avoided by paying more attention to daily habits and teaching good nutrition.
+Parents must develop good habits with their kids to prevent these troubles.
+Exposing your child to healthy lifestyle choices at a young age can help them avoid these health concerns.

-Below, we explore the healthy habits you and your family can establish and learn tips for incorporating these healthy living habits into your daily routine.
+Below, we explore simple, healthy habits your entire family can build and tips for incorporating them into a daily routine.

 Include Children in Weekly Menu and Grocery Shopping Decisions

-Even from birth, parents can expose their babies to the grocery store by bringing them along on shopping trips and allowing them to touch and smell a variety of produce.
-As kids get older, parents can encourage kids to pick what they want to eat for the week and assist with grocery shopping.
-For example, if they want pasta night, ask them to pick one or two veggies at the store to mix into the sauce.
-Because they had a say into what is going on their plate, chances are higher that they’ll eat what they chose.
-By offering healthy food choices and allowing your child the freedom to choose from these options, your child will be equipped with the right tools and habits to enhance their quality of life.
+Parents can expose their babies to grocery stores from birth by bringing them on shopping trips and allowing them to touch and smell various produce.
+As kids age, they can encourage them to pick what to eat for the week and help with grocery shopping.
+For example, if they want a pasta night, ask them to choose one or two veggies at the store to mix into the sauce.
+They are more likely to eat what they choose because they have a say in what’s on their plate.
+By offering healthy choices and allowing your child to choose from these options, they will build the proper habits moving forward.

 Prepare Meals Together

-Give your children a chance to help prepare a meal with you.
-Assign simple, age-appropriate tasks to avoid safety problems.
-They get to learn more about food, ingredients, and nutritional balance during the process, and they are more likely to eat what they have made.
+Let your children help prepare a meal with you.
+Assign simple, age-appropriate tasks to avoid safety issues.
+They’ll learn about food, ingredients, and nutrition and are more likely to eat what they’ve made.

 Eat and Chew Thoroughly

-The health benefits of slow eating have been emphasized by a number of studies.
-Not only can eating and chewing thoroughly aid in digestion and hydration, they give your body a chance to recognize fullness and signal your brain that you have had enough.
-Help your child cultivate this good habit by pausing frequently during mealtimes and not forcing them to finish the food on their plate when they say they are full.
+Studies emphasize the health benefits of slow eating.
+Eating and chewing thoroughly aid digestion and hydration, allowing your body to recognize fullness and signal your brain to stop.
+Help your child cultivate this habit by pausing frequently during mealtime and not forcing them to finish their plate when full.

-Ensure your child has a balanced diet by offering fresh fruits and vegetables at every meal.
+Ensure your child has a balanced diet by offering fresh fruits and vegetables every meal.
 Produce contains fiber, minerals, and vitamins that promote health.
-According to the U.S. Department of Agriculture, at least half the plate of each meal should be filled with fruits and vegetables.
-These balanced meals will promote a healthier overall diet that includes more fresh ingredients rather than processed food.
-By developing this mindset at a young age, your child will likely continue to adopt further healthy eating habits as they grow.
+According to the U.S. Department of Agriculture, at least half of your plate should be fruits and vegetables for each meal.
+These balanced meals promote a healthier diet with more fresh ingredients and less processed food.
+Developing this mindset early on will help your child adopt healthy eating habits as they grow.

 Snacks Aren’t the Best Rewards

-When kids finish their homework on time, help with chores or treat others nicely, it is common for parents to encourage them with a scoop of ice cream or a piece of chocolate.
-It’s not wrong to reward them for a job well done, but parents should aim to choose rewards that are not food, such as an extra story at bed time, a trip to a local park or family movie night.
+Parents often reward kids with ice cream or chocolate when they finish homework on time, help with chores, or treat others nicely.
+It’s not wrong to reward them for a job well done, but non-food rewards should be chosen instead, like an extra bedtime story, a trip to a local park, or a family movie night.

 Physical Activity